SamuelSwartzberg/flashcardifying_text_temp/ling/fundamentals/units.md

 es is the study of e.
 Ergo, es is the conver term of emics and etics.
-For a given whatever, es is called whatevername+s.
+For a given whatever, es is called whatevername+s. emic emics is the study of the relation between an emic unit and its signifier emic unit.
+For a given whatever, whatever2, emic emics is called whatevername+emic whatevername2+emics.
+^e.g. lexemic sememics (more commonly: lexical semantics)

 ## exprs